Perfectionism for creative professionals: ship work that matters

 Design.
 The trap is pixel-level polish on details the end user will never notice.
 Hours disappear into shadow adjustments and micro-alignments.
 The reframe: ship the layout, iterate on the details after real feedback arrives.

 Music.
 The trap is re-recording single passages while the full composition remains unfinished.
-Stoeber and Eismann’s research found that musicians driven by negative reactions to imperfection experience elevated distress and reduced creative output [2].
+Stoeber and Eismann’s research found that musicians driven by negative reactions to imperfection experienced elevated distress, reduced output rate, and higher performance anxiety [2].
 The reframe: a complete rough recording teaches more than a perfect isolated section.

 Visual art.
 The trap is overworking a piece past its peak, adding layers that subtract rather than add.
 The reframe: learn to recognize when adding more subtracts.
 Step back before the instinct to refine destroys what already works.